 - Many buildings are identified on the Heritage Driving Route map.

 7. Coleman – Crowsnest Pass

-In 2002, Coleman’s mine site, commercial area, and streets lined with miner’s cottages has been designated a National Historic Site by Parks Canada.
+In 2002, Coleman’s mine site, commercial area, and streets lined with miner’s cottages were designated a National Historic Site by Parks Canada.
 Its many historic buildings, some dating back to 1904, reflect the boom-and-bust nature of the coal industry.
 While walking down its historic streets, you can read the many interpretive signs and building plaques, see the ruins of its coal plant and coke ovens, and visit a regional museum.
 Many of these sites are identified on the Heritage Driving Tour map.

 Bucket List Coleman: